Ohio Residency Status

 Exciting News!

-- The Request for Resident Classification for Tuition Purposes which is currently a PDF document will be updated to a Dynamic Form.
+- The Request for Resident Classification for Tuition Purposes has been updated to a Dynamic Form.

-- The electronic application will be easier to read and easier to use for students.
+- The electronic application is easier to read and easier to use for students.

-- Information regarding each guideline/provision and required documentation will be more clearly presented.
+- Information regarding each guideline/provision and required documentation are more clearly presented.

-- Students will be able to upload multiple supporting documents securely and conveniently.
+- Students are able to upload multiple supporting documents securely and conveniently.

-- Additional information regarding international students and eligibility to apply for review of state residency will be provided.
+- Additional information regarding international students and eligibility to apply for review of state residency is provided.

-- Updated FAQ’s, scenarios and checklists will be available.
+- Updated FAQ鈥檚, scenarios and checklists will be available.

 - There will be an overall enhancement to the Request for Resident Classification for Tuition Purposes process.